Automated Discovery of Operable Dynamics from Videos: Results

-Beyond periodic orbits, our smooth neural state variables can also help distinguish between regular and chaotic behaviors.
+Beyond periodic orbits, our smooth neural state variables can also help distinguish between regular and potentially chaotic behaviors.
+Our learned dynamics may not allow rigorous justification for defining chaos; however, the analyses derived from our framework can help discover initial points of interest to further explore the possible presence of chaos within the system.
 In Figure~\ref{fig:non_equilibrium}(b), we compare two pairs of neural state variable trajectories with nearly identical initial states for the double pendulum system, through visualizations of the encoded variables $V_1(t)$, $V_2(t)$,$V_3(t)$,and $V_4(t)$ with respect to time $t$ and of the trajectories plotted in the $V_1$, $V_2$, and $V_3$ dimensions.
 The corresponding image frames are shown alongside the plots.

 In the first pair, both trajectories exhibit regular behavior, and their initial deviation remains relatively small throughout the sequence.
 This periodic behavior is further exemplified as both trajectories remain in a confined region of the state space.